hAkselS/fprime-math-component-tutorial/docs/creating-components-1.md

 cd Components
 ```

-The MathSender is going to be an active component which will send receive parameters, send parameters, log events, and send telemetry.
+The MathSender is going to be an active component which will receive parameters, send parameters, log events, and send telemetry.
 With this is mind, use the following command to create the MathSender component.

 ```shell
 # In: Components